Profile milling with router and milling table - How to mill perfect profiles

 What machines are available for profile milling?

-Depending on the material, the size of the workpiece and whether it is a one-off or series production, different machines come into question:
+Depending on the material, the size of the workpiece, and whether it is a one-off or mass-production job, various machines may be suitable:

 • Hand router: A mobile small machine, very versatile (DIY, woodworking, crafts).

-• Router table: Flexible and precise with short set-up times (ambitious woodworkers, trade / industry).
+• Milling table: Flexible and precise, with minimal setup times (for ambitious woodworkers, craftsmen, and industry).

-• Stationary bench router: Powerful edge profiling with manual or mechanical feed (ambitious woodworkers / craftsmen).
+• Bench-top router: High-performance edge profiling with manual or mechanical feed (for ambitious woodworkers and craftsmen).

-• CNC machine: Flexible profile milling with diamond profile cutters, on edges or surfaces (trade / industry).
+• CNC machine: Flexible profile milling with diamond profile cutters, on edges or on surfaces (crafts and industry).

 What tools are available for profile milling?